 About clinical geneticists

-Clinical geneticists are medical doctors with special training and skills in genetics (the study of conditions caused by changes in genes).
-They often have a background in child health.
+Clinical geneticists are medical doctors with special training and skills in genetics, which is the study of genetic conditions.
+Clinical geneticists also often have a background in child health.

 Depending on your situation, some clinical geneticists might work with you one on one.
 Others work in teams with genetic counsellors and social workers.
 If you’re pregnant, clinical geneticists often work with doctors with special skills in diagnosing genetic conditions during pregnancy.